-To Spatchcock, sound daunting and difficult?
-Nope…not at all and it will honestly be one of the best chickens you have ever tasted…super juicy and tender.
+Spatchcock Chicken.
+Sound daunting and difficult?
+Nope.
+It’s not at all, and it will honestly be one of the best chickens you have ever tasted.
+Super juicy, and tender.
 Why?
 Because once the chicken is butterflied (flattened), it cooks so evenly!
 Using this technique for your poultry will make it much easier to roast or grill.

-Below, I will show you the technique on how to spatchcock or flatten and also a recipe for how I roasted it in the oven perfectly, and also how you can grill.
+Below, I will show you the technique on how to spatchcock, or flatten and also a recipe for how I roasted it in the oven perfectly.
+I also include a how-to for the grill.
+Also, check out below how I created an African dish by using an African seasoning blend paired with Jollof rice.
 So, go grab yourself a nice whole chicken and a pair of kitchen shears…let’s get spatchcocking!

 Rinse your chicken and pat dry.
 Lay the chicken on on a flat surface…breast down.
 I put mine on a non-slip mat.
 Take your kitchen shears and start cutting along one side of the backbone.
 You need a pair of these in your kitchen…click here to grab a pair!

 Continue cutting the backbone on the other side.

 Turn the chicken around and start cutting the backbone out from the other end.
 Remove.

 Flip chicken and press on the breastbone to flatten.